eyre-rs/color-eyre/README.md

 ---

 Here we have an function that, if the command exits unsuccessfully, creates a report indicating the failure and attaches two sections, one for `stdout` and one for `stderr`.
-Each section includes a short header and a body that contains the actual output.
-Additionally these sections use `skip_if` to tell the report not to include them if there was no output, preventing empty sections from polluting the end report.

-Running `cargo run --example custom_section` shows us how these sections are included in the
+Running `cargo run --example custom_section` shows us how these sections are included in the output:
-output:

 ![custom section example](https://raw.githubusercontent.com/yaahc/color-eyre/master/pictures/custom_section.png)

 Only the `Stderr:` section actually gets included.
 The `cat` command fails, so stdout ends up being empty and is skipped in the final report.
 This gives us a short and concise error report indicating exactly what was attempted and how it failed.

 ### Aggregating multiple errors into one report

 It's not uncommon for programs like batched task runners or parsers to want to return an error with multiple sources.
 The current version of the error trait does not support this use case very well, though there is [work being done](https://github.com/rust-lang/rfcs/pull/2895) to improve this.

 For now however one way to work around this is to compose errors outside the